ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![](image17.png)

 Please fill in the fields as shown below and make sure everything is entered correctly.
-Then click on **ADD**.
+Then click on **Add**.

 ![](image20.png)